dimitri-nicolo/calico/master/security/configuration/prometheus.md

     ```

 The config-reloaders watch each pods file-system for updated config from
-_ConfigMap_'s or _Secret_'s and will perform steps necessary for reloading
+ConfigMap's or Secret's and will perform steps necessary for reloading
 the configuration.